lightning/bolts/02-peer-protocol.md

 point the revocation for commitment number 0 is sent.

-`funding_locked` is implicitly acknowledged by the start of normal operation, which we know has begun once a `commitment_signed` has been received, thus the test for a `next_local_commitment_number` greater than 1.
+`funding_locked` is implicitly acknowledged by the start of normal operation, which its known has begun once a `commitment_signed` has been received, thus the test for a `next_local_commitment_number` greater than 1.